Jack Del Rio: Kansas City Chiefs

-That season the NFL players went on strike in September, after week two.
+That season, the NFL players went on strike in September, after week two.
 Throughout this period of time, Del Rio and teammates picketed outside of Arrowhead Stadium and were vigilantly watching for replacement players attempting to enter the facility.
 He mistakenly mistook former Chiefs wide receiver Otis Taylor for a replacement player and assaulted him.
 At the time, the 45-year-old Taylor was a scout for the Chiefs organization and had been retired for twelve years.
 Taylor later pressed charges and the two eventually settled out of court.

 Del Rio started ten games at left outside linebacker in 1988, registering 77 tackles, one sack, and one pass defensed.
 He was released on August 29, 1989.

+Del Rio earned an undergraduate degree in political science from the University of Kansas while he was a player for the Kansas City Chiefs.

 Dallas Cowboys

 On August 30, 1989, Del Rio was claimed off waivers by the Dallas Cowboys.
 He was named the starter at strongside linebacker in the fifth game against the Green Bay Packers, where he suffered a bruised calf that forced him to miss the next two games.
 Del Rio started twelve contests at strongside linebacker, while sharing the position with David Howard in the final eight games, playing in the first and third quarters, finishing the season with 58 tackles, two fumble recoveries (including one returned for a 57-yard touchdown) and one pass defensed.

 The next year, Del Rio started all sixteen games at strongside linebacker, making 104 tackles (third on the team), 1.5 sacks, four quarterback pressures and two passes defensed.
 In 1991, Del Rio replaced Eugene Lockhart as the starter at middle linebacker, while leading the team with 130 total tackles, 53 assists and 77 solo tackles.

 In the 1990s, the Cowboys organization felt they could avoid paying a premium and adversely impacting the salary cap by drafting linebackers, so they allowed players like Del Rio, Ken Norton Jr., Darrin Smith, Dixon Edwards, Robert Jones, and Randall Godfrey to leave via free agency.